 Where – Leh and its surrounding villages

 One of the most auspicious times of the year Navratri is also falling in September this year.
 The festival is dedicated to Goddess Shakti and her different forms.
-The festival runs for 9 days and each day is dedicated to one form of Goddess Durga such as Shailputri, Katyayani, Kali and Gauri are just to name a few.
+The festival runs for 9 days and each day is dedicated to one form of Goddess Durga such as Shailputri, Katyayani, Kali, and Gauri are just to name a few.
 Festival is celebrated with all zeal throughout the country.
-Day time is for fasting and night time is for celebration, feast and Dandiya dance which is considered as the favorite dance form of Goddess.
+Daytime is for fasting and nighttime is for celebration, feast and Dandiya dance which is considered as the favorite dance form of Goddess.
 The festival is celebrated to mark the win of good over evil.
-The next day of Navratri is another major festival dussehrah, the day when Lord Ram killed Ravana.
+The next day of Navratri is another major festival Dussehra, the day when Lord Ram killed Ravana.
 Enjoy these 9 days under your North India tour packages.

-Where – All over India and especially in Gujarata, Mumbai, Varanasi and Rajasthan
+Where – All over India and especially in Gujarat, Mumbai, Varanasi and Rajasthan

 11. Dasara of Mysore

 To mark the day as the win of Good over evil, Dasara in Mysore is celebrated.
 This is the beautiful festival is Dussehra with a difference.
 It is celebrated with great zeal and enthusiasm in Navratri for 9 days and accomplishes on the 10th day as Vijayadashmi, the day when Goddess Durga killed demon king Mahishasur.
 This historical festival is centuries old and this year it completes the 407th year.
 Celebrated on the grand scale the festival showcases the grandeur of the Karnataka state.
 Dedicated to Goddess Chamundeswari, the Mysore Dasarah festival is the nice way to enhance your South India tours.

 When is Dasarh of Mysore – 21st September 2018 to 30th September 2018